sswam/allemande/doc/guide.md

 Example for user "Alice":
 - Private AI chats: `alice/chat`, `alice/thoughts`, etc.
 - Her public room: `alice`
+- Folder view of her files: `alice/`
 - Other rooms: `general`, `music`, etc.
+- Folder view of all top-level rooms: `/`

+You can view your main private chat, your folder, your public chat, the top folder, and the Ally Chat room, by clicking your name at the top-right repeatedly.
+In advanced mode, there is a <i class="bi-compass"></i> nav menu at top-left with shortcuts to different rooms, and a <i class="bi-folder"></i> button to go up to the parent folder.

+The folder view only allows to browse to different files and folders.
+To delete a file you need to click in to edit the file, then clear it.

+To create a room or file, just type its pathname in the room field at the top of the app.

 Ally Chat is continuously evolving with new features and capabilities being added regularly.
 We hope you enjoy exploring and using this unique chat platform!